jsonkao/cs-journalism-lab-heat/README.md

 ## Reproduction and development

 The `visuals/` directory contains the website/interactive tool.
 After running `npm installl`, Run `npm run dev -- --open` to open the website at `localhost:3000`.

+The `Makefile` contains the targets for reproducing the final data file used in the website.
+The original data used to fuel the Makefile is created in this [public Colab notebook](https://colab.research.google.com/drive/1MmNi16Nwqc_00bZoCoW6-HjuUKpzk).